 * The profiles come from the “LISTEN”, “CROSSMOD” and “BiLi” databases.

 This mode uses the selected HRTFs profile in order to recreate the sound field.
-This is the only pan law available in the Essential version of SPAT Revolution.

 The Near Field Binaural tends to recreate close HRTFs, with an additional filter set applied.

 This binaural synthesis simulates the head like a rigid sphere, instead of using HRTFs.